aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/construction_industry/README.md

  [![Telegram](https://img.shields.io/badge/join-telegram-blue.svg?style=for-the-badge)](https://t.me/+W4rVVa0_VLEzYmI0) [![WhatsApp](https://img.shields.io/badge/join-whatsapp-green.svg?style=for-the-badge)](https://chat.whatsapp.com/FkNC7u83kuy2QRA5sqjBVg)

- Is quite simple, to gain access send a message on WhatsApp/Telegram or by email (mtpsilva@gmail.com) with a access request with the following info:
+ Is quite simple, to gain access send a message on WhatsApp/Telegram or by email (mtpsilva@gmail.com) for a access request with the following info:

 - usage type (commercial/non-commercial);
 - the name of the private PCB you want access to;